Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/DebugTool.md

 [DebugBoxColliderRenderComponent.cpp](../../Learning2DEngine/Learning2DEngine/DebugTool/DebugBoxColliderRenderComponent.cpp)

 ### Description:
 A component, which is used to render the box colliders.
+It is used in Render Mode only.

 ### Header:
 ```cpp